rehno-lindeque/flake-help/README.md

 Furthermore, app `description` attributes aren't specified as part of the normal flake schema.
 That is to say, this is all very unlikely to be future proof as is!

+You may want to take a look at [numtide's devshell](https://numtide.github.io/devshell/) for something more serious.

 In short:

 ```nix